Disturbed Sleep (Not What She Expected II)

 “To answer your question,” Sylin interrupted, without opening his eyes.
 “I’m not a warlock according to your understanding of them.”

 “You’re awake?!”
-Xiyana screeched, shoving him off of herself.
+Xiyana screeched, shoving him off of her lap.

 “I’m glad that my princess values me enough to fight her brother over me.”
 He answered, grinning seductively at her.